secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

         *   If it is not an Actively Working account, then the next step is to scroll to the top to see if there are `Matched Leads` or `Matched Contacts` that are a match.
 If so, then our merging process here will need to be followed.
         *  The lead owner should also check the `Matched Opportunities` Section to see if there is an active Opportunity for the account be it SAE/AE-owned or Channel owned (`Resale Partner` last column) The lead owner should determine if this lead is related to any active opportunity and then pass along the lead if relevant.
         *   If there is another lead at the same company with a Lead Status of MQL, ownership is determined by the lead whose MQL Date is the earliest.
 If there is another lead at the same company with a Lead Status of Accepted or Qualifying, pass the MQL to the owner of the accepted/qualifying lead.
     *  Should a BDR receive a lead not associated with an Actively Working account, they are responsible for assigning the lead back to the SDR who assigned it to them.
-If it came from LeanData, they should chatter mktgops support on the record so that it can be routed correctly.
+If it came from Traction, they should chatter mktgops support on the record so that it can be routed correctly.

 5. Drift leads associated with **“Actively Working”** accounts
     *  SDR will be routed the lead and will need to quickly offer a meeting with the assigned BDR.
 From there they will move the lead into qualifying status, transfer ownership to the BDR and click to send notification.